MohammadAhmadig/Hybrid-and-Wrapper-Feature-Selection-Algorithms---Complete-Package/README.md

 M. A. Ganjei and R. Boostani, “A fast hybrid feature selection method,” 2019, doi: https://doi.org/10.1109/ICCKE48569.2019.8964884

-and my latest (2022) paper is here: (the BEST and the FASTEST Feature Selection Algorithm)
+and my latest (2022) paper is here: (the BEST (most accurate) and the FASTEST Feature Selection Algorithm)

 M.A.Ganjei, R.Boostani, (2022).
 "A Hybrid Feature Selection Scheme for High-Dimensional Data."
 Engineering Applications of Artificial Intelligence.
 Volume 113,2022, 104894, https://doi.org/10.1016/j.engappai.2022.104894